 A framed photo of your baby or family

 Your baby’s footprint framed or on an ornament

 Gift cards are easy for the least amount of work

 Order a gift basket to be delivered

 The holidays and celebrations often take on new meaning when you have a baby.
 It can be exciting to share time with friends and family who are so happy to see you and your new addition to the family.
-It can be nice to have others to hold your baby, giving you a little break.
-Planning ahead for food, travel or entertaining guests and communicating with yoru partner all help you to take care of yourself and your baby during the busy holidays.
+Having others to hold your baby can be nice, giving you a little break.
+Planning ahead for food, travel, or entertaining guests and communicating with your partner all help you to take care of yourself and your baby during the busy holidays.
 Take time to relax and enjoy the celebrations, remembering the most important part of the holidays is making memories together.